WilliamUW/WilliamUW/README.md

 Feel free to check out [my website (https://williamuw.github.io)](https://williamuw.github.io "My Personal Website") where I showcase my passion for technology along with a brief summary of my side projects.

-I am in my 2A term studying Computer Science at Waterloo, and my interests are fixing electronics, monitoring stock prices, and improving the lives of others through technology!
+I am in my 3A term studying Computer Science at Waterloo.
+I love musicals, investing, and improving the lives of others through technology!

 <!--
 **WilliamUW/WilliamUW** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.